antonxy/pco_matlab_wrapper/README.md

   ```
 - Add `$PCO_SDK_DIR/bin64` to your `PATH` or copy `SC2_Cam.dll` and related camera driver dlls to the current folder.
 - Run `pco_transfer.exe -h` to see available options

+### Issues
+- **Currently tiff files bigger than 4GiB can be written but will lead to a corrupt file**
+- It's possible to crash the application in a few ways.
+E.g. transferring 0 images.